oalfonso-o/mkdocs/docs/posts/mailserver.md

 Certificate not yet due for renewal; no action taken.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

+Now we have our certs in:

+    Certificate is saved at: /etc/letsencrypt/live/mail.oalfonso.com/fullchain.pem
+    Key is saved at:         /etc/letsencrypt/live/mail.oalfonso.com/privkey.pem

 ## Security